defi-wonderland/specs/specs/interop/optimism-portal-interop.md

 ## Overview

-This contract will need an upgrade to integrate the `SharedLockbox` and start using the shared ETH liquidity.
+The `OptimismPortal` contract is upgraded to integrate the `SharedLockbox` and start using the shared ETH liquidity.

 ### Interface and properties